 Infertility is usually defined as not being able to get pregnant.
 A broader view of infertility includes not being able to carry a pregnancy to term.

-Trusted information about male infertility from leading Australian health organisations, including links to content on symptoms, causes and treatment options.
+Information about male infertility from our information partners, including articles about symptoms, causes and treatment options.

 The truth hurts: hysterectomy doesn’t cure endometriosis